AS-kilta/ASweb/README.md

 npm i
 ```

+## How to run (development build)

-Run development build and start temporary Web server by running
+In project directory, run development build and start temporary Web server by running

 ```
 gatsby develop
 ```

 The website is now accessible at http://localhost:8000.
-You can edit the code with your favourite text editor
-(please don't use Notepad...); the development server watches file changes and rebuilds the site automatically.
+The development server watches file changes and rebuilds the site automatically, if changes are made in files.

 And finally, nauti spagetista!